 Whoohoo!
 You have a buyer.
 Someone is willing to pay the asking price for your business.
 The deal is as good as done right?
 Not so fast says Bianca Evans, Business Broker with Transworld Business Advisors.
-While having two parties agreeing on a price is a huge hurdle cleared, it’s important to know that there are other stakeholders in the deal.
-If a bank will be providing financing, they will want to know intimate details and inspect the business books.
-If the numbers don’t add up to the lending institution, they will make further demands or back out of the deal entirely.
+While having two parties agreeing on a price is a huge hurdle cleared, it’s important to know that there are other stakeholders in the deal that make pricing a business more complicated.
+If a bank will be providing financing there are a few things that may happen.
+First, they will want to know intimate details and inspect the business books to validate the pricing of the business.
+Then, if the numbers don’t add up to the lending institution, they will make further demands or back out of the deal entirely.

 An experienced broker can see this coming and prevent a deal from going bad.
 Here are some ways a deal to finance a business could fall apart EVEN if there are willing parties.

 Not all deals require a formal business appraisal.
 However, when a bank gets involved, they almost always want the formal business appraisal.
 If the business does not appraise close to the agreed value, this alone could kill the deal.
 If it’s within 10% or so, you may find some banks willing to stretch or make other considerations like asking the buyer to come up with more cash to keep the deal together.

 Business doesn’t cash flow

 Even if the business does appraise appropriately, the bank wants to know that there is enough cash flow to support day to day operations.
 Will there be enough cash coming in to service the debt?
 Is there enough cash to handle any business interruptions?
 Will there be enough pay the buyer a salary?
 If these ratios are too close, the bank will get nervous and want additional assurances that the loan won’t default.
 You may be forced to renegotiate the sale price to keep the deal moving forward.